 Conclusion about the Kanban Framework

 Kanban roadmap is a highly effective strategy for organizing your workflow and ensuring it’s always focused on the right tasks.
-It makes your work highly efficient, allowing you to get the most out of every day.
+It makes your work highly efficient, allowing you to get the most out of it every day.

 Head of Growth, Chisel